SatyamBhawsinghka/SatyamBhawsinghka.github.io/_pages/about.md

 while being a part of [Intelligent Machine and Materials Lab](https://research.engr.oregonstate.edu/davidsonjr/).

-Currently, I'm working at [ViaBot](https://www.viabot.com/) as a robotics testing intern where I develop automated testing procedures for submodules of RUNO: A modular sweeping and security robot platform including hardware components (like PCs, sensors, actuator mechanisms) and robot software for reliable on-field deployment.
+Currently, I'm working at [ViaBot](https://www.viabot.com/) as a robotics testing intern where I develop automated testing procedures for hardware components (PCs, sensors, actuator mechanisms) and robot software for reliable on-field deployment.

 Previously, I have worked for Optum, UnitedHealth Group as an associate data scientist in the consumer analytics team developing targeted campaigns for customer retention in the